dzek69/ezez-eslint/README.md

 Zero config ESLint setup for all your projects.
 Very strict by default.

+> WIP warning:
+>
+> This library is still in development, some breaking changes to the API will come after it's tested in several projects.

 ## Idea behind these

 No tricks, no magic, no useless code, no complicated code.